esphome/esphome-docs/components/sensor/inkbird_ibsth1_mini.rst

     If an external temperature sensor is connected to the IBS-TH1, measurement from the internal sensor is not sent.
     Only one sensor will work at a time.

-    The IPS-P02B only sends temperature so you should only define the temperature sensor
+    The IPS-P02B only sends temperature value so you should only define the temperature sensor in the configuration.

 .. figure:: images/inkbird_isbth1_mini-full.jpg
     :align: center